 Here, we’re using the same configuration options for both directories with the exception of

 no_root_squash.
-Let’s take a look at what each of these options mean:
+Let’s review what each of these options mean:

 rw: This option gives the client computer both read and write access to the volume.